poorting/internet.nl_batch_scripts/README.md

 ![Example graph](https://raw.githubusercontent.com/poorting/internet.nl_batch_scripts/master/graphs/Scores-overall.png)

 Input data for the graphs is taken from a duckdb database, such as the one created by the commands shown above.
-The graphs are made using the [bokeh graphics library](https://docs.bokeh.org/en/latest/index.html).
+The graphs are made with [matplotlib](https://matplotlib.org/).

-### Dependencies
-Bokeh uses Selenium for creating the resulting graphic files (in PNG and SVG format), so you need to have this installed (it is in requirements.txt) as well as a suitable driver ([*geckodriver*](https://github.com/mozilla/geckodriver/releases) or [*chromedriver*](https://chromedriver.chromium.org/downloads)).

-**NB: Note that the drivers must be the same version as the browser you are using!**

 ### Creating the graphs
 With the data present in the duckdb file, `graphs.py` will produce the graphs in the specified output directory: